 The IRS has also said that you won’t have to return any of the money if your circumstances changed between the time you received the EIP and when you file your tax return.
 You might have received a $500 payment for a child you claimed on your most recent tax return, but the other parent will claim that child in the 2021 tax year.
 You would not have to return the $500 you received to the IRS in this case.

 What happens if you never received your payment?
 You’ll have one last opportunity when you file your 2020 or 2021 tax returns if you missed the various deadlines and still don’t have your stimulus payments in hand.
 You can claim the missed payment as a recovery rebate credit on your return.

 Tracing a Lost EIP

-Once you’ve checked your eligibility and found that you should have received a payment but didn’t, you’ll need to conduct a payment trace.
-To get the ball rolling on this, call 800-919-9835 or mail or fax Form 3911, Taxpayer Statement Regarding Refund.
-The IRS will check to make sure the payment was never deposited, then issue a replacement.
-When you receive this, make sure you deposit it as soon as possible.
+You can conduct a payment trace if you find that you should have received a payment but didn’t.
+Call 800-919-9835, or mail or fax Form 3911, Taxpayer Statement Regarding Refund, to the IRS.
+The agency will check to make sure the payment was never deposited, then it will issue a replacement.

 Social Security and EIP